webrecorder/wabac.js/README.md

 ## API

-The wabac.js includes an internal API provides for loading web archives and getting information about a web archive collections.
+When the wabac.js service worker is installed, it provides an API for serving archived web content, as well as metadata about web archive collections.
+All archives are organized into discreet collections with a unique id.

+- `/w/<collection id>/<modifier >/https://...` - provides an endpoint for loading archived web content by URL.

+- `/w/api/c/<collection id>` - provides an endpoint for getting info about a web archive collection

-Additional documentation is still needed.
+Additional documentation on this API is still a work-in-progress.

-## Usage as Library
+## Usage as a module

-The library provides two general purpose exports:
+wabac.js can also be used imported as a module, providing two exports:

 `import * from @webrecorder/wabac` - Provides exports for rewriting and WACZ reading.
-Designed for any JS environment.
+Designed to be used as a general purpose library in any JS environment.
 See [index.ts](src/index.ts) for more details.

-`import * from @webrecorder/wabac/swlib` - Provides exports for extending wabac.js in a service worker.
+`import * from @webrecorder/wabac/swlib` - Provides exports for extending wabac.js functionality in a service worker.
 Designed to be used in a service worker or web worker environment.
 See [swlib.ts](src/swlib.ts) for more details.
+See [https://github.com/webrecorder/awp-sw](webrecorder/awp-sw) for an example of this usage.

 ## Old Version